Newshasadat/uk-cycling-traffic-analysis/README.md

 # 🔎 Project Workflow

 - Investigating time series data for completeness (are time series measured at different locations, or do all locations have the same amount of data?)
 - Establishing the granularity of the time series (is it hourly, daily, or weekly?
 Are there, in fact, multiple time series in the data, at different locations?)
 - Understanding the coverage of the data (what period does the data cover?)
 - Investigating whether the time series has gaps
-- Reshaping time series data to be at a different level of granularity (summa rizing hourly data at a daily level)
+- Reshaping time series data to be at a different level of granularity (summarizing hourly data at a daily level)
 - Visualizing time series with appropriate charts (most often, line charts)
 - Calculating the distribution of the repeated measurement (for “Number of bikes seen in an hour,” what are the typical hourly counts?)
 - Diving down to the individual data point level to investigate anomalies